 Axis of rotation, Biomechanics, Dynamic fixation, Lumbar spine, Pedicle screw

 Digital Object Identifier (DOI)

 Perez-Orribo, Luis; Zucherman, James F.; Hsu, Kenneth Y.; Reyes, Phillip M.; Rodriguez-Martinez, Nestor G.; and Crawford, Neil R., "Biomechanics of a posterior lumbar motion stabilizing device in vitro comparison to intact and fused conditions" (2016).
-Neurobiology.
+Translational Neuroscience.
 744.